 Weight and Packability

-Our size large Houdini weighed 3.9 ounces, the second lightest jacket in the review, behind only the Distance Wind Shell.
+Our size large Houdini weighed 3.9 ounces, one of the lightest jacket in the review, despite its larger size — the majority of jackets we have included are mediums.

 The Houdini receives high marks for its remarkably low weight and superb packability.
-It is actually tough to say whether this jacket or the Distance packs down smaller, but either option is great for hanging off the back of a climbing harness.
+It is actually tough to say which of the other lightest jackets packs up the smallest, but all are great options for hanging off the back of a climbing harness.

 Fit and Functionality

 Our head tester is often on the edge of sizing in Patagonia clothing.
 After testing a size medium Houdini in the past, we decided to try out the large instead for this round.
-We are happy we did, as the large afforded a nearly perfect fit — and a fit very similar to a medium in the Distance Wind Shell.
+We are happy we did, as the large afforded a nearly perfect fit.
 This jacket is well-mapped and fits like an athletic layer, but still affords ample room for movement in the arms and shoulders, which is particularly important when it comes to rock climbing other alpine sports.
 This jacket is not quite as slim as previous versions and does allow for some layering underneath.
 But is better suited to be worn over a fleece like a Patagonia R1, rather than a bulkier synthetic midlayer.

 To keep it feather light, the Houdini has a minimal feature set.
 The wrist cuffs are half elastic, but do an excellent job of keeping the wind out.
-We found this half-elastic design to be uncomfortably tight around our forearms when pushed up to help with ventilation on trail runs, especially in comparison to the full-elastic cuffs of the Distance or Parajax Jacket.
+We found this half-elastic design to be uncomfortably tight around our forearms when pushed up to help with ventilation on trail runs.
 The hood is adequately tightened from behind with a single drawcord and cinch buckle, but one complaint is that there is no mechanism for stowing away the hood when not in use.
 We found that the hood readily flaps around in the wind, and can act like a sail with the speed of a ski descent.
-We would love a way to fasten it tight, like the pull tabs found on the Marmot DriClime Ether or the velcro wrap-around tab on the Vital Windshell.
+We would love a way to fasten it tight so that it isn't as prone to billowing.

 There are no hand pockets on this jacket.
 While the historically small chest pocket — which doubles as a stuff sack — has been updated to fit the increasing size of modern smartphones, don't plan on much carrying-capacity.
 Overall the features are simple and work well for a light, emergency shell that can be easily deployed on a moment's notice.